StibiumT16/GPRF/README.md

 {"id": 47923, "feedback": ["Synaptic knobs are the rounded areas...", "Synaptic knobs are the terminal part...", ......]}
 ```

-Then, We can integrate them into our retrieval process and evaluate the results:
+Then, we can integrate them into our retrieval process and evaluate the results:
 ```bash
 python src/retrieve.py \
     --qrels_path BEIR/dl2019/qrels/test.tsv \